kodegeo/showgeo2/docs/tourModel_requirements.md

 ## Overview

 A **Tour** is a collection of related Events organized under a unified theme, brand, or campaign.
 It is created by one primary `Entity` (individual creator or organization) and may involve **multiple other Entities** as collaborators or co-hosts.
-Tours are typically used for live or prerecorded content series like concert tours, speaker circuits, or brand campaigns.
+Tours are typically used for live or prerecorded content series like LIVE tours, speaker circuits, or brand campaigns.

 ---